SPF-OST/pytrnsys/docs/guide/developers_guide.rst

     configFile = "run_solar_dhw.config"
     runTool = runTrnsys.RunParallelTrnsys(pathConfig,configFile=configFile)

+The "pathToTHeConfigFile" should be replaced with the full path to the folder examples/solar_dhw in your local repository.
 This script replaces the **pytrnsys-run** command and starts a pytrnsys run with the given configuration file.
 Similarly the processing can be started with the following minimal example